Are you looking for creative ways to buy parents house to keep the family home?

 There are a number of ways to buy a house from your parents.
 Traditional, time-worn ways and newer, less obvious paths that you could take.

-All carry risk but can be more than worth it if you choose to go down this road.
+All carry risks but can be more than worth it if you choose to go down this road to buy house from parents.

 Apart from the financial considerations, the other key aspect involved in buying a home from your parents is communication.

-Financing The Deal: Creative Ways To Buy A Home
+Financing The Deal: Creative Ways To Buy Parents House

 - take out a loan or